awatson1978/MSIB32500/lectures/lecture1.md

 ls -l
 ```

-:bulb: Review the compilation of most useful Linux comand for bioinformatics at: MSIB32500/cheatsheets/LinuxReference.pdf
+:bulb: Review the [LinuxReference.pdf]() file a compilation of most useful Linux comand for bioinformatics